 Tenants at the Barrie, Orillia and Collingwood buildings who are considered partner organizations and who have completed the minimum 10 year lease occupancy, are entitled under their lease agreement to receive an unrestricted sustainability grant (USG).
-This grant is calculated based on 60% of the rent paid by each tenant on dedicated space and will be directed back to the tenant beginning in the 11th year of the agreement or when the mortgage is paid, whichever comes first.
+This grant was originally set up to be calculated based on 60% of the rent paid by each tenant on dedicated space to be directed back to the tenant beginning in the 11th year of the agreement or when the mortgage is paid, whichever comes first.
 The first payments of the USG became payable in fiscal 2019 for tenants of the Barrie Common Roof.
-As a result, USG payments totaling \$86,797 (2020 - \$86,797) were made during the year.
-The estimated grant to be paid annually is \$86,954.
-These payments will terminate at the end of the lease term, which currently extends to November, 2026 for the partners of the Barrie Common Roof.
+As a result, USG payments totaling \$70,594 (2021 - \$86,797) were made during the year.
+These payments will terminate at the end of the lease term, which currently extends to November 2026 for the partners of the Barrie Common Roof.
 The Orillia Common Roof USG payments will become payable in 2022 and the Collingwood Common Roof USG payments will become payable in 2031.
+The USG commitments are contingent on the current lease agreements with the partner organizations.
+Subsequent to year end, the USG payments are being renegotiated with the partner organizations.